summerstay/true_poetry/README.md

 string, torch, transformers, random, math, pickle

-Just run true_poetry.py and type or paste in some text as a prompt and it will generate a sonnet.
+Just run true_poetry.py and type or paste in some text as a prompt and it will generate a sonnet, limerick, or ballad.
 You should switch to

 model = GPT2LMHeadModel.from_pretrained("gpt2-xl")